vast-data/cosmos-labs/data_engine/vast-de-video-lab/README.md

 ## Prerequisites

+Before starting, ensure you have:

+- **Kubernetes access:**
-- `kubectl` configured for your cluster
+  - `kubectl` installed and configured for your cluster
+  - `KUBECONFIG` environment variable set (or default config at `~/.kube/config`)
+  - Ability to create namespaces and deploy resources

+- **VAST cluster access:**
   - Access to VAST DataEngine UI / CLI
   - Cluster name (Any name you pick - e.g., `v1234`)
+  - Admin credentials for creating VMS manager user (see Authentication section)

+- **Storage resources:**
-- S3 buckets: `video-chunks` and `video-chunks-segments` created
+  - S3 buckets created: `video-chunks` and `video-chunks-segments`
-- VastDB database bucket: `processed-videos-db` created
+  - VastDB database bucket created: `processed-videos-db` (or your custom name)

+- **AI/ML services:**
-- NVIDIA COSMOS Modelo Endpoint & NIM Endpoints with API key for embeddings and LLM models
+  - NVIDIA COSMOS Modelo Endpoint (for video reasoning)
+  - NVIDIA NIM Endpoints with API key (for embeddings and LLM models)

+- **Network access:**
+  - Your laptop/computer must be able to reach the Kubernetes cluster
+  - Ability to modify `/etc/hosts` (or Windows hosts file) on your local machine

 ---